charlienegri/noresm-exp/README.md

 ## Usage

+### Automatic deployment

+the GitHub actions workflow (`noresm-exp/.github/workflows/deploy.yml`) automatically renders the content,pushes the rendered output to the `gh-pages` branch of the repo and hosts it on GitHub Pages when a push or pull request is made to the main branch

 ### Building the book

-If you'd like to develop and/or build the NorESM Experiments book, you should:
+If you'd like to develop and/or build the NorESM Experiments content, you should:

 1. Clone this repository
 2. Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
-3. (Optional) Edit the books source files located in the `noresm_exp_book/` directory
+3. (Optional) Edit the source files located in the `noresm_exp_book/content` directory
 4. Run `jupyter-book clean noresm_exp_book/` to remove any existing builds
 5. Run `jupyter-book build noresm_exp_book/`

 A fully-rendered HTML version of the book will be built in `noresm_exp_book/_build/html/`.

-### Automatic deployment

-the GitHub actions workflow automatically renders and pushes the rendered output to the `gh-pages` branch of the repo and hosts it on GitHub Pages when a push or pull request is made to the main branch

 ## Credits and licence